lolsZz/deepseek-engineer/dev/docs/development-guide.md

 ## Getting Started

+This comprehensive guide will help you set up your development environment and understand our development workflow, best practices, and deployment procedures.

 ### Prerequisites

+#### Required Software
+- Python 3.12 or higher (for enhanced typing support)
+- Node.js 18+ (for TypeScript/JavaScript development)
+- Docker 24.0+ (for containerized development)
+- Git 2.40+ (for version control)

+#### Development Tools
+- VSCode or PyCharm (recommended IDEs)
+- Docker Desktop
+- Postman (for API testing)

+#### Access Requirements
+- GitHub account with repository access
+- AWS IAM credentials (for cloud deployments)
+- Development environment API keys
 - Python 3.12 or higher (for enhanced typing support)
 - DeepSeek API key
 - pip or uv package manager